 Researchers at University of Cologne and Jacobs University found that one of those motivations is a need to have something to talk about.
 Participants in their studies sometimes preferred an objectively inferior alternative because the purchase enabled them to form an opinion, with both positives and negatives.
 The near-perfect alternative didn’t allow for as much conversation.
 We’re social animals, so we’re more comfortable when we can discuss our choices with others.

 We also worry about social risk.
-People will hesitate buying a product or service because of fears of what others will think of them when the purchase becomes known.
+People will hesitate buying a product or service when they fear what others will think of them if the purchase becomes known.
 They’ll be called on to explain themselves.

-Ease the concerns by giving purchasers easily remembered explanations for why the superior alternative is best.
+Ease the concerns by giving purchasers easily remembered explanations for why the choice is best.

 Staff members identified as experts are proud of the designation and feel accountable for advice they give.
 When they can’t recall details in their reasoning, they assume it must have slipped from mind.
 They dig deeper to fill in the gaps, not realizing the deep digging leads their brains to subconsciously create phony recollections.

-The alibi for purchase could be interesting, but phony.
+The alibi for purchase could be interesting to talk about with others, but phony.

 For your profitability: Sell Well: What Really Moves Your Shoppers